Sign in

 Ask Fintool Equity Research AI

-Michael Cyprys's questions to Acadian Asset Management Inc (AAMI) leadership
+Michael Cyprys's questions to Acadian Asset Management (AAMI) leadership

-Michael Cyprys's questions to Acadian Asset Management Inc (AAMI) leadership • Q2 2025
+Michael Cyprys's questions to Acadian Asset Management (AAMI) leadership • Q2 2025

 Question

 Michael Cyprys from Morgan Stanley asked for a detailed breakdown of the record $13.8 billion in net flows, including contributing strategies and client breadth.
-He also inquired about new product initiatives for the next 12-24 months and followed up on the potential for operating leverage and the long-term margin profile.
+He also inquired about new product initiatives and the firm's long-term operating leverage potential.

 Answer

-CEO Kelly Young attributed the record flows primarily to enhanced equity mandates, including one outsized account from a non-US client, and strong interest in global core offerings.
-She reiterated focus on existing initiatives like enhanced, extensions, and credit.
-CFO Scott Hynes highlighted the business's scalability, pointing to the improved operating margin and a lower full-year operating expense ratio forecast of 45-47% as evidence of increasing operating leverage.
+CEO Kelly Young attributed the record flows primarily to enhanced equity mandates and global core offerings, noting a single, outsized mandate from a non-U.S. client was a major driver.
+She cautioned this level of inflow is not a new quarterly run-rate but confirmed the pipeline is strong.
+CFO Scott Hynes highlighted the business's scalability, pointing to the improved operating margin and a lower expected full-year operating expense ratio as evidence of increasing operating leverage.

 Ask Fintool Equity Research AI

-Michael Cyprys's questions to KKR & Co Inc (KKR) leadership
+Michael Cyprys's questions to KKR & Co.
+(KKR) leadership

 Question